EwanMcNeil/COEN-320-PROJ/README.md

 ## How to Get Started

-## Step 1: Importing the Projects
+## STEP 1: Importing the Projects
 1. In the Momentics IDE select File -> Import -> Existing Projects
 2. Select the Project Source folder from the zip file and import both the 320_gui project and the COEN_320_PROJ project.
 3. Do NOT build either project.

-## STEP 2: RUNNING THE VM WITH PHOTON
+## STEP 2: Running the VM with Photon
 1. Start a local QNX VM.
 2. When prompted, enter "root" as the username
 3. When logged enter the command "ph" to start the Photon Desktop Environment.